How do Taxes Work on Cryptocurrency: Bitcoins in Spain

 VAT in Bitcoin as payment currency

-Since 2015, the European Union considers Bitcoins as another payment method and in Spain it is legal to use it since that same year.
+Since 2015, the European Union considers Bitcoins as another payment method and in Spain, it is legal to use them since that same year.
 Therefore, VAT is applied to any purchase of goods and services, but not in the transmission of currency.

 Therefore, as there is no VAT, there is also no obligation to pay the Bitcoins for the Transfer Tax.

-Should we present the 720 model for investing in Bitcoins?
+Should we present the Form 720 for investing in Bitcoins?

-To prepare the Personal Income Tax (IRPF) statement (including the taxation of your Bitcoins) without losing time and correctly, we recommend that you go to a tax consultant like GM Tax.
+To prepare the Personal Income Tax (IRPF) statement (including the taxation of your Bitcoins) without losing time and correctly, we recommend that you contact our tax advisors in Barcelona.
 We will treat your case in a professional and personalized way.